For your guidance, I have included a glossary and pronunciation guide to assist with some basic words found in The Seidr Cycle.

 Screen Passage (Screen passage) This is a faux wall commonly used in a throne rooms during the 10th and 11th century.
 It served as a back drop for the throne while hiding the doors to the servant’s quarters, cellars, and kitchens.
 Further Reading…

-Seidr (Say-th or Seed) The life source bound to the elements and all living things.
+Seidr (SEED) The life source bound to the elements and all living things.
 Known as magic in the Middle East.

-Seidkona (Say-th-kona or Seed-ko-na) Old Norse for “Witch” (See track below)
+Seidkona (SEED-ko-na) Old Norse for “Witch” (See track below)

 In Norse mythology, Svaðilfari (Old Norse “unlucky traveler”) is a stallion that fathered the eight-legged horse Sleipnir with Loki (in the form of a mare).
 Svaðilfari was owned by the disguised and unnamed hrimthurs who built the walls of Asgard. – Wikipedia

 In Tales of the Drui, this is Loki’s horse.
 And yes.
 If you are a Norse nerd and believe that I am suggesting that Loki, after taking on the likeness of a mare and siring Sleipnir with the stallion, Svaðilfari, then took the stallion as his own, then you are correct.
 That is exactly what I suggest.

 Svartálfar (Svart-ALF-ar) Black Elves

 Svartálfaheim (Svart-ALF-a-hame) Home of the Black Elves (See track below)